mongodb/docs/source/includes/api/list-tables/admin-blockstore-request-documents.rst

        connections encrypted using
        :abbr:`TLS (Transport Layer Security)`.

-   * - usedSize
-     - number
-     - The amount of backup capacity in :abbr:`MB (megabytes)` that the existing backups consume.

    * - writeConcern
      - string
      - The write concern used for this :term:`blockstore`.